anishmprasad/react-shakaplayer/README.md

 <!-- TODO: replace with a link to a TextDisplayer tutorial -->

-## UNDER ACTIVE DEVELOPMENT

-## Issues

-Please [file an issue](https://github.com/Anishmprasad/react-shakaplayer/issues) if you find a bug, or need help.

 ## Disclaimer
 This plugin is not officially commisioned/supported by Google.
 The trademark "Google" is registered by "Google, Inc."